-CLASS PARTICIPATION & DAILY POLLS
+CLASS PARTICIPATION & DISCUSSION BOARDS

 Students are expected to attend class regularly and to be well prepared to participate by having read and prepared the readings.
-Attendance will be tracked using the Wharton Attendance Tool.
 Full attendance credit will be awarded to students who come to class on time and regularly.
 Full participation credit will be awarded for consistently offering insightful and well-informed comments and contributing to each session.
 If you must leave town for a personal or family emergency, please notify the instructor to make proper arrangements for missed sessions.